 This animation tells the story of the Long-spined sea urchins and the barrens they've created since they were first found in Tasmanian waters in the 1970s.

-Led by Dr Scott Ling, in 2017 IMAS researchers resurveyed populations of the sea urchin Centrostephanus rodgersii and associated sea urchin barrens along Tasmania’s east coast, updating data collected during an identical FRDC baseline survey involving Dr Ling in 2001/02.
+In 2017 IMAS researchers, led by Dr Scott Ling, resurveyed populations of the sea urchin Centrostephanus rodgersii and associated sea urchin barrens along Tasmania’s east coast, updating data collected during an identical FRDC baseline survey involving Dr Ling in 2001/02.

 The survey has quantified trends in the Centrostephanus populations across eastern Tasmania, allowing for future trends and region-by-region predictions of overgrazing to be estimated.
 Furthermore, trajectories for urchin populations on specific reefs that may be approaching the tipping-point of overgrazing can be identified.